veit/python-basics-tutorial/docs/install.rst

       One disadvantage is that you have to return to the website regularly to check for security updates as there is no integrated auto-updater.

-.. _various-python-versions:

-If different Python versions are required, for example to test libraries with :doc:`test/tox`, I use `uv <https://docs.astral.sh/uv/guides/install-python/>`_.
-This allows not only older CPython versions to be installed but also  `PyPy
-<https://pypy.org>`_ or free-threaded Python 3.13 with ``uv python install
-pypy@3.12`` or ``uv python install 3.13t``.

 .. tab:: macOS

    You can obtain Python directly from https://www.python.org/downloads/macos/.